urani-trade/solana-dev-onboarding-rs/demos/backend/08_transfer_hooks_with_wSOL/README.md

 * In this demo, we build a more advanced `transfer_hook` program that requires the sender to pay a wSOL fee for every token transfer.

-* The wSOL transfers are executed using a delegate PDA from the transfer hook program (as the signature from the initial sender of the token transfer instruction is not accessible).
+* The wSOL transfers are executed using a delegate PDA from the transfer hook program (as the signature from the initial sender of the token transfer instruction is not accessible):

 <br>